Find Trusted Heat Pump Repair Specialists Near You

 How does a heat pump dehumidify?

-Heat pumps, like traditional air conditioners, dehumidify the air while they are cooling.
-When cooling a space, the evaporator coil absorbs heat and moisture from the indoor air, reducing humidity levels..
-The condensed moisture is then drained away.
+Heat pumps, like traditional air conditioners, dehumidify the air as a byproduct of the cooling process. .
+When cooling a space, moisture from the air condenses on the cold evaporator coil, reducing the amount of water vapor in the air.
+This collected water is then expelled.
 Certain types of heat pumps offer more effective dehumidification than others.

 What are the disadvantages of a heat pump?